 Lesser fantasy novels often rely on obvious traits that are tied to class, race or social bearing.
 Of course the warrior is brave.
 Of course the princess or elf is graceful or chaste.
 In real life, people often surprise us by holding contradictory beliefs or behaving differently to how stereotyping would lead us to assume.
 The warrior who tears into battle might run bellowing from a snake or rat, in reality.
 Nobody is consistent all the time.
 In the great high fantasy novels, characters surprise not only each other but themselves too.

-5. Avoid the pitfalls of muddled fantasy book writing and plan ahead
+5. Avoid the pitfalls of muddled fantasy book writing

 Writing a realist novel set in a familiar city is a challenge itself.
 Writing an epic high fantasy that sprawls across imaginary continents and peoples is a mammoth undertaking.
 It’s easy to allow inconsistencies to creep in.
 To avoid this, plan your world and its inner workings in advance.
 Create an outline, especially if you plan to write a fantasy series in the vein of A Song of Ice and Fire, Ursula K. Le Guin’s Earthsea trilogy or Tolkien’s series.